eb2tech/cyd_mqtt_sample/README.md

 This is a sample project where I'll explore and learn a bit about ESP32, CYD, LVG_L, MQTT, and whatever else I can come up with.
+It is set up to use [PlatformIO](https://platformio.org).

 There is Docker Compose file in utils/mosquitto that will spin up an instance of the [Mosquitto MQTT broker](https://mosquitto.org).